kderme/gsoc/blog/rqlite-test.md

 an election.

 The thing gets interesting when we start the discussion about reads.
 Only the leader should reply to reads.
-Otherwise, it is very easy to get stale reads (we will discuss below abow tests that revealed this).
+Otherwise, it is very easy to get stale reads (we will discuss below about tests that revealed this).
 Ideally we want reads to be fast, without having to access a quorum of nodes.
 Most raft-based systems provide different consistency levels and seem to be willing to sacrifice consistency for speed (in the default case).
 Before getting into details about the implementations, let's see what the protocol suggests.
 Raft actually allows multiple concurrent leaders.
 This can happen if for example a leader is cutoff from the network and other nodes elect a new leader.
 Older leaders should not respond.
 But how does a leader knows there is another leader without trying to contact other nodes?
 The raft paper states:
 ```